redis-developer/adding-apps-to-redis-marketplace/README.md

     "language": ["JavaScript"], // Backend technologies: "JavaScript", "Java", "Python", "Go", "C#", "Ruby", "PHP", etc.
     "redis_commands": ["SETEX"], // Enter all the Redis commands "redis_features": ["caching"],// Enter any core Redis feature or leave it blank.
-    "redis_modules": [], //Value can be one or more of: "RediJSON", "RediSearch", "RedisTimeseries", "RedisAI"  "RedisGears" or "RedisGraph" listed in an array.
+    "redis_modules": [], //Value can be one or more of "RediJSON", "RediSearch", "RedisTimeseries", "RedisAI"  "RedisGears" or "RedisGraph" listed in an array.
     "app_image_urls": [
         "https://github.com/redis-developer/basic-caching-demo-nodejs/blob/main/docs/screenshot001.png?raw=true"
     ], // Provide any image urls in an array.